 Are you facing problems with your Samsung TV?
-It is natural for electronic appliances to encounter issues after some time.
-But fortunately, you can fix these errors by yourself.
+As electronic appliances age, they tend to develop issues.
+Fortunately, you can rectify these errors yourself.

-This article will discuss about the 6 common Samsung TV problems that most of the viewers complain about and their DIY solutions.
+As such, learning how to troubleshoot your Samsung TV will save you time and energy.
+This article will discuss the six most common Samsung TV problems and their DIY solutions.

 1. App not running on Samsung TV

-It’s among the common Samsung TV problems and there are multiple tricks to settle this error.
+It’s among the common samsung smart tv problems and there are multiple tricks to settle this error.

 Firstly, you have to put your TV on a cold boot.

-- A cold boot is restarting the TV after a complete shutdown.
+- A cold boot restarts the TV after a complete shutdown.

 - Pressing off on the remote menu of the TV gets your TV on standby, and a cold boot starts over your TV by unloading extra apps working on it.

 You can run a cold reboot by two methods: